Avoiding the Retirement Tax Trap

 • Money Purchase Annual Allowance (MPAA): £10,000

-• Triggered if you take flexible access of your pension; avoid accidental triggers!
+• Triggered if you flexibly access your pension; avoid accidental triggers!

 • Tax‑free pension cash/ Lump Sum Allowance (LSA):